dmmosh/big-text/README.md

 A function from my Inficonnect4 project made into a separate executable.

-Made to work with Linux and Windows (with a lazy fix).
+I'm trying to get it to work on Windows but so far it's only available on Linux.

 ```
 USAGE: